Here is a piece of advice from a seasoned UAE resident: the summer is not your enemy.

 Not only are they beautiful to experience and engrossing for children, but their indoor temperatures are cool at all times, too.

-There was a time where big pop concerts in the UAE summer felt like the stuff of pure fantasy.
+There was a time when big pop concerts in the UAE summer felt like the stuff of pure fantasy.

-Fortunately it transformed over the years with the arrival of first-class indoor venues such Abu Dhabi’s Etihad Arena as well as Dubai’s Coca-Cola Arena, Dubai Opera and The Agenda.
+Fortunately this has transformed over the years with the arrival of first-class indoor venues such Abu Dhabi’s Etihad Arena, Dubai’s Coca-Cola Arena, Dubai Opera and The Agenda.

-Not only has this made the UAE concert calendar open for all seasons but allowed organisers to tap into the busy European summer festival market to bring high-profile acts to the UAE.
+Not only has this made the UAE concert calendar open for all seasons but has allowed organisers to tap into the busy European summer festival market and bring high-profile acts to the UAE.

 4. Check out the various UAE theme parks

-An enviable amount of family theme parks spans the UAE, many of which are situated in sprawling indoor spaces.
+While Disneyland Abu Dhabi is highly anticipated, the UAE already boasts an enviable number of family theme parks – many of which are situated in sprawling indoor spaces.

-Dubai is also home to its own suite of sites such as IMG World, home to rides featuring Marvel characters, while Motiongate is home to pavilions inspired by popular children's films such as Madagascar and Hotel Transylvania.
+Dubai is also home to its own suite of attractions, such as IMG Worlds of Adventure, featuring rides inspired by Marvel characters, and Motiongate, which showcases pavilions inspired by popular children's films, including Madagascar and Hotel Transylvania.

 Adventureland Sharjah is a family-friendly affair with rides, musical performances and dining options.